basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

 Some other notes:
  * inja currently requires double quotes `"` for strings, single quotes `'` are not allowed
  * inja doesn't use filter expressions like jinja - think `lower("MY_STRING")` instead of `"MY_STRING" | lower`.
- * Take care when using inja includes - they aren't well tested and are tricky to get correct with regular yaml syntax (consider using json style syntax in these cases)
+ * Take care when using inja includes - they aren't well tested and are tricky to get correct with regular YAML syntax (consider using json style syntax in these cases)

 ### Recording settings